The Arnold Newman Prize For New Directions in Photographic Portraiture

 History of the Prize

 The prize was established in 2009 by the Arnold and Augusta Newman Foundation.
 Maine Media Workshops + College has proudly administered the prize since 2016.
 Beginning with the 2017 prize, three finalists are selected each year in addition to the winner.
-Maine Media partnered with the Griffin Museum of Photography to host an annual exhibition of work by the winner and finalists in 2018.
+Maine Media partnered with the Griffin Museum of Photography in 2018 to host the awards ceremony and an annual exhibition of work by the winner and finalists.

 - 2010: Emily Schiffer